Marylee Abrams

 Candidate Bio

-I have served on the Maplewood City Council since 2014, and I was re-elected in 2018.
-In January 2019, I was appointed as Mayor of Maplewood.
-Maplewood has been my home for 25 years where I raised two wonderful sons, who both attended and graduated from ISD #622.
-I recently retired from my law practice after 36 years, representing clients in labor and employment matters.
-In my spare time I enjoy our many parks, trails, and swimming at the Y/Community Center.
+I have served on the Maplewood City Council since 2014 and as Mayor since 2019.
+Maplewood has been my home for 27 years and I raised my two sons here.
+Both graduated from ISD #622.
+I retired after practicing law for 37 years, representing clients in labor and employment matters.
+In my spare time I enjoy our wonderful parks and trails and swimming at the Y/Community Center.

-I have enjoyed my service on the Council and am committed to making Maplewood the best city to raise a family and grow a business.
+I have enjoyed my time on the Council and am committed to making the best city to raise a family and grow a business.
 Some of my accomplishments include:

 What would be your top three priorities if elected?